 Regional Broadband FAQ’s

-2. Enter into a Memorandum of Understanding (MOU) with WiredWest, indicating that your town wishes to use WiredWest services after your network is built.
+2. Enter into a service agreement with WiredWest, indicating that your town wishes to use WiredWest services after your network is built.
 Knowing which towns are “in” will greatly help the planning, design and build process!

 4. WiredWest will assist with town-wide marketing and advertising and help your townspeople sign up and begin service.